-Whether you call it a CV or a resumé, one thing’s for sure: when you lose your job, it’s time to work on that document.
+Whether you call it a CV or a resumé, one thing’s for sure: When you lose your job, you’re going to need to start thinking about applying for other positions for entry level sales job in Charlotte NC.
 First, you’ll need to update it to reflect your change in employment, but this could also be a good opportunity to examine it and make sure it looks good for future employers.
 After all, it could have been a long time since you last looked at your CV, especially if you’ve been in your current position for a while, so what better opportunity to revamp it?

 Focus on your mental health

 There are going to be a lot of demands on you after you lose your job, and with all of that happening, it can be easy to forget that losing a job also takes a huge toll on your mental health.
 It’s important to try to take time out to focus on yourself and enact some self-care.
 Whatever that looks like to you – playing video games, taking a relaxing bath, or going for a walk, for example – make sure you’re parcelling out time during your day to accommodate your wellbeing.

 One of the most difficult things to do if you lose your job is to learn how to fill the time effectively.
 Boredom can be a serious problem when you’re unemployed, so one of the best ways to fill that time is to volunteer.
 By volunteering, you can increase your skillset, do something that’s really worthwhile with your time, and add to your experience.
 There are plenty of organisations and companies out there that are always on the lookout for volunteers, so why not get started as soon as you leave work?

 Check your benefits